Robert F. Kennedy Bridge: Harlem River lift bridge (NY 900G)

 The Harlem River span is a lift bridge that connects Manhattan with Randalls Island, designed by chief engineer Ammann.
 It carries six lanes of New York State Route 900G (NY 900G), an unsigned reference route, as well as two sidewalks, one on each side.
-The span connects to the Harlem River Drive and the FDR Drive, as well as the intersection of Second Avenue and East 125th Street, in East Harlem, Manhattan.
-A direct-access ramp leads from the westbound bridge to the northbound Harlem River Drive.
+The span connects to FDR Drive and Harlem River Drive, as well as the intersection of Second Avenue and East 125th Street, in East Harlem, Manhattan.
 At the time of its completion, the Harlem River lift bridge had the largest deck of any lift bridge in the world, with a surface area of 20,000 sqft.
 To lighten the deck, it was made of asphalt paved onto steel girders, rather than of concrete.